-Municipal Water board Groundwater River, stream, dam or lake Other ictivity will ise water If water is to be extracted from groundwater, river, stream, dam, lake or any other natural feature, please indicate the volume that will be extracted per month: 56.8l pe Appr additional er second oximately m 3 /month Does the activity require a water use authorisation (general authorisation or water use license) from the Department of Water Affairs?
-YES NO If YES, please provide proof that the application has been submitted to the Department of Wate Affairs. of Water
+Municipal Water board Groundwater River, stream, dam or lake Other The a ectivity will use water 1.000 If water is to be extracted from groundwater, river, stream, dam, lake or any other natural feature, please indicate the volume that will be extracted per month: An 56.8l pe additional er second Appr 75 686 oximately m 3 /month Does the activities water use license ty require a wate se) from the Depa er use authorisat artment of Water / ion (general auth Affairs? norisation or YES NO If YES, please Affairs. provide proof that t the application has been submit tted to the De partment of Water